 Article 3: Lawyers shall have supporting the leadership of the Chinese Communist Party, and supporting the socialist rule of law as basic requirements for practice.

 Article 4: Where lawyers' professional conduct violates compulsory regulations of these norms, a punishment or admonishment shall be given in accordance with relevant normative documents.
 Lawyers shall exercise self-discipline in abiding by the discretionary regulations in these norms.

 Article 5: These norms are applicable to the All China Lawyer's Association's lawyer and law firm membership, they are implemented by reference to law firm's other employees.

 Article 6: Lawyers should be loyal to the Constitution and laws, and abide by the professional ethics of and practice discipline of lawyers.

-Lawyers shall not use their identity as lawyers or the name of their law firms to hype individual cases, attack the Socialist system, or engage in activities that endanger national security; and must use their identify as lawyers to incite, instigate, or organize the relevant interest groups, disrupt order and undermine normal social order; and must not use their identity as lawyers to instigate or direct parties to collude or fabricate evidence, interfering with normal judicial activities.
+Lawyers shall not use their identity as lawyers or the name of their law firms to hype individual cases, attack the Socialist system, or engage in activities that endanger national security; and must not use their identity as lawyers to instigate or direct parties to collude or fabricate evidence, interfering with normal judicial activities.

 Article 7: Lawyers shall be honest, show due diligence, follow the facts and law, protect the lawful rights and interests of clients, protect the correct implementation of the law, and protect social fairness and justice.